SequoiaConsulting/sequoia-backend-assignment/README.md

-_In case of any queries, mail to Karthikeyan NG <karthikeyan.ng@sequoia.com> or Indrajeet Kumar <indrajeet@sequoia.com>.
+_In case of any queries, mail to Vishwa Bhat <vishwa.bhat@sequoia.com> or Indrajeet Kumar <indrajeet@sequoia.com>.
 We'll revert to you with the clarifications_